Eninetjanice/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-##more exercises on singly linked lists
+More exercises on singly linked lists in C